ManyBabies (Dr Cat Davies)

-We are looking for families with monolingual children aged 12 – 15 months to take part in a new project about children’s responses to different kinds of speech.
-Eligible children should be within the age range during August and September 2017.
+Throughout summer 2017, we recruited families with monolingual children aged 12 – 15 months to take part in a project about children’s responses to different kinds of speech.

 Research has shown that babies and young children pay more attention to speech with higher pitch and exaggerated intonation.
 This kind of speech is sometimes called child-directed speech, motherese, or baby talk.
 Evidence suggests that child-directed speech can help early language learning, e.g. by helping babies learn words and phrases, or by helping them realise that the speaker is talking to them, rather than to someone else in the room.